Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Related Work

-where ${\bf z},y$ are a feature representation and its label, $p_s,p_t$ are the source and target distributions, $\hat{p}(y|\mathbf{z})$ is the predicted probability, $l_\text{train}=\mathbb{E}_{p_s(\mathbf{z},y)}[-\log \hat{p}(y|\mathbf{z})]$, and $l_\text{test}=\mathbb{E}_{p_t(\mathbf{z},y)}[-\log \hat{p}(y|\mathbf{z})]$. \end{proposition} Thus, by minimizing the KL-divergence between the two domains, we can expect that the model will make predictions on the target domain as accurately as on the source domain.
-However, UDA methods cannot be applied to the TTA setting, because UDA requires a labeled source dataset and unlabeled target dataset at the same time, while TTA allows access to only an unlabeled target dataset. \\ {\bf Source-free domain adaptation} (SFDA) is similar to TTA in terms of adapting to the target domain without accessing the source dataset.
+Source-free domain adaptation (SFDA) is similar to TTA in terms of adapting to the target domain without accessing the source dataset.
 SHOT~\cite{liang2020we} performs pseudo-labeling on the target dataset and then fine-tunes the model with the pseudo-labels.
 Model adaptation~\cite{Li_2020_CVPR} uses a conditional GAN to generate target-style samples and fine-tunes the model on the generated labeled samples.
-USFDA~\cite{kundu2020universal} generates artificial negative samples to learn tighter class boundaries in the training time.
-The difference between SFDA and TTA is that SFDA is usually done in an offline manner for pseudo-labelling or training additional models.
-In other words, SFDA requires the whole target dataset to be stored and used for multiple epochs, which is a burden on storage and is computationally expensive.
-On the other hand, TTA requires no additional models and can adapt in only one epoch, or even in an online manner.
-This is computationally efficient since each target mini-batch can be discarded once it has been used to update a model and make a prediction (See \asecref{assec:online_tta}).
-CAFe requires only the pre-computed source statistics and can be used in an online manner. \\ {\bf Test-time adaptation} (TTA) fine-tunes the source-pretrained model on the unlabeled target dataset.
-Unlike SFDA, TTA does not require additional models or running for multiple epochs.
-Tent \cite{Wang2021} minimizes the entropy of the model predictions by optimizing the affine parameters of the BN layers.
-BACS \cite{zhou2021bayesian} uses maximum-a-posteriori estimation and a model ensemble in addition to entropy minimization.
-T3A \cite{iwasawa2021test} adjusts the weights of the last fully-connected layer by using the target samples.
-However, these methods focus on refining the outputs of the model and lack the feature distribution alignment despite that it is important to adapt to the target domain, as mentioned above.
-In fact, refining the confidence via the entropy of the predictions does not always lead to aligned feature distributions \cite{morerio2018minimalentropy}.
-On the other hand, adapting the BN layers \cite{schneider2020improving,li2017revisiting,Benz_2021_WACV,ishii2021source} matches the BN statistics to the target ones.
-This can be regarded as aligning the target feature distribution with the source distribution.
-However, this method is still incapable of precise feature alignment because the BN layers consider only dimension-wise means and variances, not correlations between dimensions.
-Moreover, in order to apply this method, a model architecture must include BN layers.
-More recently, feature restoration (FR)~\cite{eastwood2022sourcefree}, which stores the source feature distribution and aligns the target distribution to it, has been proposed.
-Here, the problem is that FR cannot capture the feature correlations because FR stores the distribution in the form of a histogram for each feature dimension separately.
-In contrast to the prior works, inspired by UDA insights of Eq.~\eqref{eq:loss_upper_bound}, we decided to focus on aligning the feature distributions more accurately.
-For the accurate alignment, we seek to match the correlations in addition to the dimension-wise distributions by incorporating pre-computed source statistics.
-In so doing, we minimize the KL-divergence between the source and target feature distributions and use {\it feature grouping} for effective and stable feature alignment.
+USFDA~\cite{kundu2020universal} generates artificial negative samples to learn tighter class boundaries during training.
+The difference between SFDA and TTA is that SFDA is usually done in an offline manner for pseudo-labeling or training additional models.
+In other words, SFDA requires the whole target dataset to be stored and be used for multiple epochs, which is a burden on storage and is computationally expensive.
+On the other hand, TTA requires no additional models and can adapt in only one epoch or even in a mini-batched online manner.
+This is computationally efficient since each target mini-batch can be discarded once it has been used to update a model and make a prediction.